City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 Co-Chair, Parent Action Committee, PS3 Elementary School, New York City, 2013-2014

 School Leadership Team, PS3 Elementary School, New York City, 2009-2011

 Co-founder, Lower East Side Collective, community-based activist group, 1997-2000

 Also active in various support roles and consultation to a variety of groups and organizations including the Community Labor Coalition, Judson Memorial Church, Auburn Theological Seminary/Auburn Media, Charas/El Bohio Community Center, Good Jobs New York, Billionaires for Bush/United for a Fair Economy, Election of Citycouncilwoman Margarita Lopez, CIRCA, CISPES, ACT UP!, UNITE!
 Local 169, ACT/UAW, JFREJ, Nicaragua Solidarity Network, Mexican American Workers Association, United for Peace and Justice, GoLeft, Times Up, Transportation Alternatives, Picture the Homeless, Breakthrough, Agit-Pop, ROC-United, et al.

 WORKS IN PROGRESS:

-The Art of Activism, with Steve Lambert, (supported by The Pacific Foundation and Blade of Grass foundation), under review.
+The Art of Activism, with Steve Lambert, manuscript complete.

 Art & Activism Reader, with Dipti Desai, research and writing.